spaceship-prompt/spaceship-prompt/CONTRIBUTING.md

 ### Will it slow down the prompt?

 Every additional section will slow down the prompt a little bit.
-If your section performs any heavy checkings, find a way to make it faster or consider using an alias instead of creating new section.
+If your section performs any heavy checkings, find a way to make it faster or consider using an alias instead of creating a new section.

 * **Good:** check if command exists, check the value of environment variable
 * **Bad:** network requests, reading large files, etc